-On March 13, 2020, Governor Abbott declared a State of Disaster in Texas due to the COVID-19 pandemic.
-This Declaration remains effective.
-All small businesses that are not "essential" are currently closed.
-As a result of the COVID-19 pandemic, residents of the City of Round are in need of assistance with food and housing; small businesses are in need of grants to avoid permanent closure; and COVID-19 test kits.
+On March 13, 2020 Governor Abbott declared a State of Disaster in Texas due to the COVID-19 pandemic.
+This declaration remains in effective.
+As a result of the COVID-19 pandemic, residents of the City of Round Rock are in need of assistance with utility and housing payments.